 Ideally, the amount of water a well produces will remain steady.
 Supply issues may start occurring when too many people rely on the same well or if there is a drought in the region.

-If a well depends on surface water, such as a dug or driven well, it may produce less water during hot months.
-For this reason, running a test during the summer is typically more reliable for determining water production.
+If a well depends on surface water, such as a dug or driven well, it may produce less water during warmer, dryer months.
+For this reason, it’s usually a good idea to run a test during the summer to determine water production.

 How Many Gallons Per Minute Can Well Water Produce?